smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ##### Activating Service Providers

 Enabling services will be a major UX concern for Core and HMI portions.
-A set of guidelines should exist to ensure the consumer will understand whats happening and how to change service providers.
+A set of guidelines should exist to ensure the consumer will understand what's happening and how to change service providers.

 1. App service providers may become "Activated" if they are the only service to register.
 2. If multiple app service providers of the same type register and the user has not previously selected an app service provider of that type, the first service to register will be activated by default.